Cover photo from Cynthia Sciberras, Yoga Portraiture – Beach photos from Prue Dudley

 And it’s not about how flexible you are, it’s about doing the stretches.
 I actually think that people who are stiff get more benefits than people that they are already flexible.
 So I think you don’t need to be flexible to do yoga, if you are stiff you are going to get a lot of benefits from doing it, so I think it’s ideal for stiff people, the flexible people don’t need it as much for that aspect of gaining flexibility.
 I think we all need yoga but for a lot of other reasons.

 Marianna: Many people suffer from panic attacks, depression and other forms of stress, do you think yoga helps and how?

-And amazingly the one big thing that helped me was chanting, because the vagus nerve touches every organ in the body but it touches the vocal chords.
-So i realised talking on the phone to friends, cause i was home alone, really helped, but I realised also that chanting really helped.
+And amazingly the one big thing that helped me was chanting because the vagus nerve touches every organ in the body but it touches the vocal cords.
+So I realized talking on the phone to friends, cause I was home alone, really helped, but I realized also that chanting really helped.
 So I just chanted mantras or japas of “om shanti, shanti, shanti” and that was one of the big things that really got me out of it.
-So I was so glad that I had that in my yoga tool box, and I do really love chanting because it is such an easy way to connect inside.
+So I was so glad that I had that in my yoga toolbox, and I do really love chanting because it is such an easy way to connect inside.

 Marianna: and you have such a nice voice…